-Metasynthetic computing and engineering [13,39] takes human-centered, human-machine-cooperative, and qualitative-to-quantitative metasynthesis as the main methodology and process to understand, compute and engineer such complex systems and their problem-solving systems.
-From the perspectives of computing and engineering, some important questions are worth studying, including
+Metasynthetic AI, computing and engineering [13,39] take human-centered, human-machine-cooperative, and qualitative-to-quantitative metasynthesis as the main methodology and process to understand, compute and engineer such complex systems and their intelligences and problem-solving systems.
+From the perspectives of AI, computing and engineering, some important questions are worth studying, including

 - how to undertake the system analysis and system design of complex problem-solving systems,

-- how to utilize existing system/software engineering methods, computing paradigms, and diverse techniques and tools to implement such systems,
+- how to utilize existing system/software engineering methods, computing paradigms, X-AI and X-intelligences, and diverse techniques and tools to implement such systems,

 - how to evaluate and assure the quality and impact of such systems.